pastelmind/poc-agentsmith/README.md

 ## How does this work?

 Whenever installing a new project with `svn checkout`, KoLmafia examines each file to decide how and where it should be placed.
-If the file being installed is under `relay/` or `scripts/`, it dives into your current `relay/` and `scripts/` directories, searching for a file with the same name (`A.txt`).
+If the file being installed is under `relay/` or `scripts/`, it dives into your current `relay/` and `scripts/` directories, searching for a file with the same name.
 If a match is found, it decides that the two files are the same, and overwrites the existing one with the new one, _even if the actual paths are different._

 ## Why does KoLmafia does this?